- Played by: Macaulay Culkin

 - Calling Card: His library card.

 - Everything Trying to Kill You: He believes everything is trying to hurt him in some shape or form.
-This becomes quite real in the animated world.
+Ironically, this becomes quite real in the animated world.

-- False Crucible: Turns out everything Richard went through was just a test by the Pagemaster.
+- False Crucible: It turns out everything that Richard went through was just a test by the Pagemaster.
 Needless to say, Richard does not take it very well.

 - Hypocritical Humor: When his father falls from the treehouse after Richard drops a bucket of nails on his head, Richard tells his father he cannot argue with statistics.
-And who was it that dropped the bucket in the first place?
+Now who was it who dropped the bucket in the first place?

 - Knight in Shining Armor: To battle the dragon.

 - Logical Fallacies: Richard follows his life based on the statistics of how many accidents can occur in just about every scenario.
-As the main page points out - "8% of all household accidents involve ladders.
+As the main page points out, "8% of all household accidents involve ladders.
 Another 3% involve trees.
-We're looking at 11% probability here".
-First, he's ignoring some overlap between the 8% and the 3%.
-Secondly he's assuming that an accident will happen, in which case the probability that it involves ladders is 8%, but that doesn't tell us anything about the chances that this specific ladder-climbing event will lead to an accident.
+We're looking at 11% probability here."
+First, Richard is ignoring some overlap between the 8% and the 3%.
+Secondly, he's assuming that an accident will happen, in which case the probability that it involves ladders is 8%, but that doesn't tell us anything about the chances that this specific ladder-climbing event will lead to an accident.
 What he needs is a statistic in the form of "X% of the time somebody climbs a ladder, they have an accident" rather than "X% of all accidents involve ladders."